Do you want to know the gender of your ball python?

-Even with the right probe, using too much pressure or the wrong angle will also hurt the python.
+Using too much pressure or the wrong angle with the proper probe will also hurt the python.

 It’s better to leave this to the experts and either ask one of them to do it (such as a vet or breeder) or trust the above methods.

 Another more risky method is popping the ball python.

 Now you know a little more about how to sex a ball python without probing.

 Probing is accurate, but potentially dangerous if the wrong size probe is used or too much force is applied.